Skeeter Davis: 1963–1976: Crossover and critical accolades

 In 1967, Davis was back in the top 10 with "What Does It Take (To Keep a Man Like You Satisfied)".
 Davis only achieved two other major country hits the rest of the decade, "Fuel to the Flame" (written by Dolly Parton, to whom Davis paid tribute with an album called Skeeter Sings Dolly in 1972), and "There's a Fool Born Every Minute".
 She received her fourth Grammy nomination for 1967's "What Does It Take".

 In the late 1960s, she recorded several full-length albums, including two tribute works: Skeeter Davis Sings Buddy Holly (1967) and I Love Flatt and Scruggs (1968).
-Davis's recording of the anti-war song "One Tin Soldier", released in 1972, earned her an appearance on The Midnight Special.
-The single was a major success in Canada, peaking as a top-ten hit on RPM country and adult contemporary charts.
+Davis's recording of the antiwar song "One Tin Soldier", released in 1972, earned her an appearance on The Midnight Special.
+The single was a major success in Canada, peaking as a top-10 hit on RPM country and adult contemporary charts.

 In 1970, Davis had another top-10 hit with "I'm a Lover (Not a Fighter)" and another duet with Bobby Bare with "Your Husband, My Wife".
-The following year, she had a hit with the autobiographical "Bus Fare To Kentucky".
+The following year, she had a hit with the autobiographical "Bus Fare to Kentucky".
 Subsequently, however, her chart success began to fade.
 Singles such as "It's Hard to Be a Woman" and "Love Takes a Lot of My Time" failed to crack the country top 40.
 Her last major hit was 1973's "I Can't Believe That It's All Over", which peaked at number 12 in country and number 101 on the pop chart.
 In the 1970s, she began regularly touring foreign countries such as Barbados, Singapore, and Sweden, where she retained a following.

 Davis had the first and only controversy of her career when, during a 1973 Grand Ole Opry performance, she dedicated a gospel song to a group of young church workers whom she noted in her introduction had been arrested for evangelizing at a local mall.
 The Opry suspended her from membership after receiving complaints from some local policemen.
 She was reinstated at the Opry more than a year later.
 After losing several bookings during that period, Davis became active singing with a number of religious ministries and spent an extensive period evangelizing in Africa.